matthewmacleod/zeptat/Readme.md

      rake query_title name='20-ml-tools.txt'

-note the full name does not need to be given, only enough of the name to make it unique with respect to other titles in database
+Note: the full name does **not** need to be given, only enough of the name to make it unique with respect to other titles in database

 To clean database